Croatia Tours6 tours available

 Sophisticated cities offer flavours from numerous empires, balancing an East and West feeling with noticeable impressions from older civilizations that moved within the borders such as the Roman, Greek and Ottomans.
 In an area suspended between the Balkans and Central Europe, culture oozes from every town.

-Croatia is often considered the jewel in the Adriatic and Croatia tours focus on the stunning cities and marvelous nature.
+Croatia is often considered the jewel in the Adriatic and Croatia tours focus on the stunning cities and marvellous nature.
 Sapphire coloured waters are broken up by picture perfect islands, while the mainland is home to charming cities with exquisite vistas.

 Coastal cities such as Dubrovnik, with its marble streets, stone buildings and red tiled roofs, have seen visitors and rulers from the Ottomans, the Venetians, the Austro-Hungarians, to Napoleon's army.
 A walk along the city walls feels almost akin to a walk along a museum with a mass of towers and fortifications rising above the harbours and gleaming sea.